antonio-nicolau/chaleno/README.md

 # Chaleno
-A flutter package to webscraping data from websites
+A flutter package for webscraping data from websites.

 This package contains a set of high-level functions that make it easy to webscrap websites.
-It's multi-platform, and supports mobile, desktop, and the web.
+It's multi-platform, supports mobile, desktop, and the web.

 # Usage
-Webscraping any data from website, this package give you this power from the easely way
+Scraping data from websites, this package gives you the power to scrape the web in an easy way.
-#### Instance Chaleno classe
+#### Instance Chaleno class
 ```Dart
 var parser = await Chaleno().load('https://example.com');
 ```
-It return a Parser witch one we will use to get any data
+It returns a Parser which we can use to start webscraping.

-You can load HTML file from localhost
+You can load HTML file from localhost.
 ```Dart
 var parser = await Chaleno().load('https://localhost/index');